 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.
 Local data protection regulations have required data controllers to report such breaches in certain circumstances.

-Nigeria does not currently require the data protection authority or data subjects to be notified of in the event of a personal data breach.
+Nigeria does not currently require data subjects to be notified of in the event of a personal data breach.
 That said, the Nigerian Data Protection Regulation does impose a general duty of care towards data subjects, such as employees.